 The Church is inherently a protest against the powers that run the world today.
 It doesn’t always look like that though.
 Sometimes it looks like the Church is more in bed with the powers of this world than it is revolting against them.
 The story of how it got that way is a sad one, but a story we must learn about if we are to get things back on track.
-In order to understand what the Church should look like now, it is helpful to understand the early Church in the first century.
+To understand what the Church should look like now, it is helpful to understand the early Church in the first century.

 What Is Church?

 Church is not a building or a place.
 The New Testament never once describes it as such.
 The Church is God’s people, those who belong to Jesus Christ and serve him as Lord and Master.
 The Church embraces peoples of all kinds, tribes, and tongues.
 The Church’s primary expression of God’s character is love for all people, including enemies.
 The Church are those who live out the teachings of Jesus and seek to be more like him.
 In doing so, the Church revolts against the things that Christ revolted against.

 Sin, death, and the dark spiritual powers in this world are the Church’s real enemies.
 These true enemies exercise the height of their power in the form of human government.
 Therefore, it is no surprise that the Church is inherently a political protest.
 The Church is an embassy of Heaven to the world, and we are described as foreigners in the land we live (Hebrews 11:13; 1 Peter 1:17, 2:11).
 We are ‘aliens’ and ‘exiles’ who are peacefully subverting the evil power structures of the worldly nations we live in.